kezhenxu94/vim-mysql-plugin/README.md

 ## Contribution

-If you find it difficult to use this plugin, please open issues or help improve it by creating pull requests.
+If you find it difficult to use this plugin, please open issues or help to improve it by creating pull requests.

 ## Contributors